Nuxify/flirt/README.md

 This app is a basic QR generator and scanner where the user:
 - can generate QR code with optional ID and custom data
-- scan the genereted QR code and display the decoded message to user
+- scan the generated QR code and display the decoded message to user

 ## Build steps